pagopa/developer-portal/.changeset/bright-balloons-sparkle.md

 "nextjs-website": minor
 ---

-Preserve scroll position of guide menu
+Scroll the guide menu to the selected item